Buy me a Cup of Aloha

 Ceviche recipes are made by first starting with really fresh raw seafood and combining it with other really fresh ingredients.

 Ceviche is a popular Latin dish that's typically served as tapas in Spain and as an appetizer in the coastal regions of Latin America.

 Making shrimp ceviche recipes will help you to get the most health benefits from

-shrimp because there really isn't any "cooking" involved which could destroy the
+Because there really isn't any "cooking" involved which destroys the

 precious omega 3 fatty acids found in seafood.